Close Menu

 • Fun: Discretionary spending like dining out, hobbies, entertainment, and recreation.

-Allocating money into these buckets helps you see where your income goes and prevents overspending in any one area.
-Experts recommend setting aside 5-10% of your income specifically for recreation to maintain a healthy balance between responsibility and enjoyment according to WaterStone Bank.
 This approach not only fosters financial discipline but also encourages you to enjoy life without the guilt of overspending.
-By consciously deciding how much to allocate to each bucket, you create a roadmap that lets you prioritize your financial health while still indulging in the pleasures life has to offer.
+By consciously deciding how much to allocate to each bucket, you create a roadmap that helps you prioritize your financial health while still enjoying the pleasures life has to offer.

-Some people prefer to create additional buckets for irregular expenses such as car maintenance, gifts, or medical costs.
-This can be done once you’re comfortable with the basic three buckets.
 For instance, setting up a separate bucket for annual expenses, such as property taxes or holiday gifts, can help prevent those costs from catching you off guard.
-By planning ahead, you can ensure that you have the funds available when those expenses arise, reducing stress and allowing you to manage your finances more effectively.
+By planning ahead, you can ensure funds are available when expenses arise, reducing stress and enabling you to manage your finances more effectively.

 How to Choose Savings Bucket Amounts